Chip-W/PoliceTraining_V2/README.md

  * The entire facility has been moved to Fort Zancudo to free up LSIA for people that use the airport as it's intended to be used.
  * Cones and barrels are movable.
 This means no more wrecking your car on a small traffic cone.
  * Training areas are now lit up so they can easily be used at night.
  * The big center area of the shoot house now has two working gun ranges with popup targets and scoring with the use of [esx_gunrange](https://github.com/ESX-Brasil/esx_gunrange).
-One side is just a standard range with targets all at one level, the other side has targes at different elevations.
+One side is just a standard range with targets all at one level, the other side has targets at different elevations.
  * This ymap includes working gates at both entrances of Fort Zancudo.
 However, this does require some work when installing.
  * The teleport script is already included in the package.
 It can be used either on foot or in a vehicle.
  * The start area of the EVOC coarse includes a gas pump for those that use any version of LegacyFuel.
 You know, because cars need gas.